googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-hbase-beam/README.md

 This project integrates Cloud Bigtable with Beam using the HBase API.

 ## Writing
-This connector allows you to write data to Bigtable through Beam.
+This connector allows you to write data to Cloud Bigtable through Beam with the HBase API.

+### Example
+Here's an example of a simple pipeline that writes to Cloud Bigtable.
+Here are the steps for the pipeline:
+1. Add the words "Hello" and "World" to the pipeline.
+2. Converts the words to HBase Put objects.
+3. Sends the Puts to Cloud Bigtable.

 ```java
 // Create a DoFn that creates a Put or Delete.
 MUTATION_TRANSFORM is a simplistic example.